pryv/dev-site/README.md

-# Pryv developers website
+# Pryv API (developers) website

-DocPad sources for the developers website: API reference, recommendations, guides, etc.
+API reference, recommendations, guides, etc.

 ## Temporary note

-A lot of files in `src/files` are only there for our temporary teaser page.
+A lot of files in are only there for our temporary teaser page.
 This will have to be cleaned up when the full site get publication-ready.

 ## Writing documentation